Shopping in Windsor & Maidenhead

 Easy to get to, easy to get round!

 Both of Windsor and Eton’s railway stations are centrally located for the town’s shopping areas, so too is Maidenhead railway station.

 Head for a long-stay car park where a day’s parking is more economical.

 Elegant and distinctly well-heeled, there is a wealth of good shopping opportunities, whether you’re after original handmade items, vintage gems, quality high-street goods or lush plants for your house or garden.

 And the compact town centres means you can easily explore on foot.

 Windsor & Eton

-At the heart of shopping in Windsor and Eton is Windsor Royal Shopping, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
+At the heart of shopping in Windsor and Eton is Windsor Royal Shopping Centre, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.

 From Windsor Royal Shopping, steps lead down to King Edward Court, a pedestrian-friendly collection of good high-street standards including two floors of fashion and beauty heaven at Fenwick Windsor, Daniels of Windsor department store and independent family-run jewellers Anthony Paul Design Goldsmiths.